 Have you ever heard of the nonprofit organization Read to Feed

 ?
-In concept, it is like the Relay for Life fundraisers, but instead of sponsoring a child by distance run, a child is sponsored by the amount read.
+In concept, it is like the Relay for Life fundraisers, but instead of sponsoring a child by the distance they run, a child is sponsored by the amount they read.

 The site also has FREE lessons AND a beautifully illustrated book that can be projected.

 I did this with a teammate several years ago.
 We didn’t do it exactly as the site suggests.
-We did a contest between out classes.
+We did a contest between our classes.

-We challenged students to do reading at home.
+We challenged students to read at home.
 Parents wrote down the time in the student’s agendas and we totaled the time (great life math lesson) daily.
 We had the large thermometers (like you see in many fundraisers) blown up on butcher paper.
 We added to the thermometer daily.

 The class that met (or exceeded ) the goal first got to choose the animal donated.
 My friend’s father donated the money for the animal and we stayed under $100!
 I think it was even under $50!
 They have animals as cheap as $20!
 The kids LOVED the competition!